MPEG Splitter: How to Split MPEG/MPG to Small Files

 To split an added MPEG video, right click it and select "Edit" from the menu that appears.
 The following "Trim" window of MPEG splitter will open.
 Then use two buttons to set segments: "Set start point" and "Set end point".
 First move the Playhead to any position and click "Set start point", and move to another position then click "Set end point".
 In this way, a segment is set.
 Next, click "New clip" (the scissors) button to save it.

 Finally, choose a format to export your split MPEG videos.
 If you don't want to change MPEG format, just keep it.
 But you can split MPEG to any regular formats including MPEG, MP4, MOV, WMV, etc. After selected the target format, you'll find out that all clips have the sequential names based on the original name.
 Done, click "Convert" button to start splitting MPEG files.

-Wondershare Video Editor is a powerful and easy to use video editing software.
+Wondershare Filmora (originally Wondershare Video Editor) is a powerful and easy to use video editing software.
 When it comes to split MPEG files, it enables you to split at any position in a click.
 With it, you can also cut and paste the clip at your wish to create a new file.
 After splitting your MPEG files, just upload it to YouTube direclty from this app or export to your portable devices to play on the go.

 Step 1: Import MPEG files

 Load all your source MPEG clips by clicking "Import" to browse your file folder.
 They will display as thumbnails in the Media library.
 After that, add a MPEG clip to the Video Timeline by drag and drop.

 Step 2: Split MPEG files in a click